LiDAR (Light Detection And Ranging) is an active remote sensing technology used to map the earth's surface.

-Laser range observations between a moving vehicle and the earth's surface are combined with Inertial Navigation Sensors (GPS).
-The observations and Inertial Measure Unit (IMUs) combined generate a dense volume of data points known as a point cloud.
-Each data point represents a position in space relative to the surface of the earth.
-LiDAR point cloud data provides accurate 3D data for various mapping products, including:
+Laser range observations between a moving vehicle, such as an airplane, and the earth's surface are combined with vehicle location and position information to generate a dense volume of data points called a point cloud.
+Each point in the point cloud represents a location on the earth's surface with latitude, longitude, and elevation.
+The point cloud is a 3D representation of terrain and objects, like trees or buildings.
+LiDAR point cloud data provides accurate 3D information for various mapping products, including:

 - Digital Elevation Models (DEM)